 Other Ways That You Can Earn Money Online Playing Games

+Now that you know a bit more on how to make money on twitch, it’s time to understand about the other ways you can earn money beyond being a twitch affiliate.
 Don’t worry, we’re not going to be talking about the many different sites that allow you to make wagers and play against other players.
 Avoid those by the way as many of them are very questionable.
-Instead we’re going to focus on a few other ways that you can actually make money on the side while also building up your Twitch following.
+Instead we’re going to focus on a few other ways that you can actually make money on the side while also building up your Twitch subscriptions, twitch users and how you can partner with other twitch affiliates.

 First, you should be building out your social accounts and making sure that you’re showing them on the side of your Twitch stream.
 This lets your audience know where they can find you online.
 Having a lot of social activity will also gain you followers on the social platforms which will in turn help you have more people checking out your Twitch stream.